Skip to main content

 Written by Swathi N

-Understanding how these two types work helps you structure your pricing based on how your classes are conducted.
+Understanding these models helps you design pricing that matches how your classes are conducted.

 What is Duration-Based Pricing?

-Duration-Based pricing charges students for a fixed period of time, regardless of the number of sessions conducted within that period.
+Duration-Based pricing charges students for a specific time period, regardless of the number of sessions conducted within that period.

 • Monthly